 Vomiting blood (hematemesis) refers to significant amounts of blood in your vomit.
-Small streaks or flecks of blood in material you spit up or cough up isn't usually considered vomiting blood.
+Small streaks or flecks of blood in material you spit up may come from the teeth, mouth or throat and isn't usually considered vomiting blood.
 Blood in vomit may be bright red, or it may appear black or dark brown like coffee grounds.

 Call 911 or emergency medical assistance

 Call 911 if vomiting blood causes signs and symptoms of shock, such as:

 - Rapid, shallow breathing

 - Cold, clammy, pale skin

 Seek immediate medical attention

 Ask someone to drive you to urgent care or the emergency room if you notice blood in your vomit or begin vomiting blood.
 It's important to quickly identify the underlying cause of the bleeding and prevent more-severe blood loss and other complications, including death.